 How to Reach Nunchhari Debota Pond?

-First reach Khagrachhari town.
-The local transports (Chader Gari) travelling on Rangamati-Khagrachhari route usually go up to Maichchari Army Camp.
-From this place Nunchhari Tripura Village is about 4 KM away.
+First, reach Khagrachhari town.
+The local transports (Chader Gari) traveling on the Rangamati-Khagrachhari route usually go up to Maichchari Army Camp.
+From this place, Nunchhari Tripura Village is about 4 KM away.
 You have to walk the rest 4 to 5 km path by foot, to reach the Nunchhori Debota Pond at the hilltop.
 If you go there by car, you can reach up to Nunchhari Tripura village and the rest of the way is only accessible by foot.
 But it is worth it.

 The clean air and lush green environment of Khagrachhari make the mind spiritual.
 To augment this holly vibe, you can visit ‘Panichari Shantipur Aranya Kutir’.
 Here you can see the biggest Gautam Buddha statue in Bangladesh.
 This place is also famous as ‘Panichari Brihot Buddha Sculpture’.
 This Khagrachari tourist spot is adored by tourists of any religious belief.

 Trees connect us with nature.
-If you are a nature-lover then you will feel blessed visiting a centuries old Banyan tree at Khagrachari.
-Under Matiranga sub-district (Upazila), a 400 year old Banyan tree is standing as a living witness of the bygone times.
+If you are a nature-lover then you will feel blessed visiting a centuries-old Banyan tree at Khagrachari.
+Under the Matiranga sub-district (Upazila), a 400-year-old Banyan tree is standing as a living witness of the bygone times.

 Alutila Bot Gach Matiranga Khagrachhari: Picture Cretive discover-bangladesh.weebly.com

-First reach Khagrachhari bus terminal.
+First, reach the Khagrachhari bus terminal.
 Then take a bus heading for Chittagong or Feni.
 Get off the bus at Matiranga Bazar.
 The bus fare is about 20 BDT.
-From this place, you can hire a motorbike for a round-trip at your destination Banyan tree and return back at Matiranga Bazar.
+From this place, you can hire a motorbike for a round-trip to your destination Banyan tree, and return back at Matiranga Bazar.
 The motorbike fare usually ranges from 80 to 100 BDT.

-From the peak of Shipu you can view the surrounding mountain ranges at 360-degree panorama.
+From the peak of Shipu, you can view the surrounding mountain ranges in a 360-degree panorama.
 The simplistic lifestyle of tribal people at Konglak village will detach you from the complexities of urban life.
 What is more?
 There are two army helipads placed on two different mountain peaks in Sajek valley.
-From one helipad you can enjoy rising of the sun; while the other one gives you the opportunity to enjoy the sunset.
+From one helipad you can enjoy the rising of the sun; while the other one gives you the opportunity to enjoy the sunset.